demisto/content-docs/docs/incidents/incident-auto-extract.md

 ### Disable for Integrations
-To disable auto-extract for a specific integration, add the following parameter to the integration configuration.
+To disable Auto Extract for a specific integration, add the following parameter to the integration configuration.

 "IgnoreAutoExtract": True

 ## Configure What Auto Extract Executes

-When auto-extract is used, it extracts all indicators that match the regex defined in an indicator type, and enriches those indicators using its commands.
-For example, out-of-the-box, the URL indicator is enriched using the !url command.
+When Auto Extract is used, it extracts all indicators that match the regex defined in an indicator type, and enriches those indicators using its commands.
+For example, out-of-the-box, the URL indicator is enriched using the *!url* command.
 You can decide to further enrich IP indicators by using a script that calls multiple integrations, such as urlscan.io and URLhaus.

 1. Navigate to **Setting** -> **Advanced** -> **Indicator Types**.